Back

 2. All applicants are screened and selected by an Admission and Interview Panel.
 All interviews are conducted in English.

-3. For enquiry please contact Department of Hospitality and Business Management (Telephone No: 3890 8222).
+3. For enquiries, please contact Department of Hospitality and Business Management (Telephone No: 3890 8222).

 Tuition fees